BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

     - 4.7.
 Handle other events during the drag and drop process
     - 4.8.
 Further notes on Drag & Drop API
  5. Web Storage - Databases for offline applications
-    - Realize cookies with JavaScript
+    - 5.1.
+Realize cookies with JavaScript
+    - 5.2.
+Cookies vs. Web Storage
+    - 5.3.
+More offline technologies

 ---------------------------------------------